gauthamarcot/CostFormation/README.md

 - **Customization**: Allows users to customize and parameterize their deployment templates.
 - **Open Source**: Community-driven project encouraging collaboration and contributions.
 - **Traffic to Resource Recommendation**: Recommendation of resource based on Traffic or load or usecase
+- **cloud resource management**: change resource all in one go bulk changes

 ## Supported Cloud Providers